December in Barcelona 2024

 Fira de Santa Llúcia

-This Christmas market is one of the most popular ones in the city, as well as the oldest.
+This Christmas market is one of the most popular in the city, as well as the oldest.
 The market has been located in front of the Barcelona Cathedral since 1786.
 One can find a wide range of craft products and Christmas items at the fair, amongst many other things.
 Over two hundred stalls are set up at the Plaça de la Seu and Avinguda de la Catedral until Christmas time.
 Visiting the fair is the perfect activity for those that are excited to get into the Christmas spirit.
+This year, you can attend the market from 29th November to 23rd December.

 Christmas in Barcelona